relaystr/ndk/lib/domain_layer/usecases/relay_jit_manager/README.md

 ## req resolver

+This graphic shows how a request is handled step by step.
+The low level nostr request starts at the top left.

 ![shows how the req relover works](./readme_assets/req_resolver.png "req resolver")

 ## relay lost connection

+This graphic shows what happens if a relay connection is lost or connection fails.
 ![displays what happens when connection is lost and how to recover](./readme_assets/relay_fails.png "relay fails")

 ## kick unused relays

+Shows the concept of a relay garbage collector for rarely used relays.
 ![introduction of usefulness score](./readme_assets/kick_unused_relays.png "relay fails")